Efficiency

 Why it matters for you

-You get bakery-level bread at home—healthier, cleaner-ingredient, and consistent—with electricity costs so low they’re essentially negligible on your monthly bill, even if you bake every day.
+You get bakery-level bread at home—healthier, cleaner-ingredient, and consistent—with electricity costs so low they're essentially negligible on your monthly bill.

 Premium Loaf for About 0.79 USD

-What we calculated (ingredients + D'BakerAid and Oven energy)
+What we calculated (Ingredients + D'BakerAid + Oven Energy)

 Per 4 loaf batch, using premium basics